 I am very disappointed that System76 decided to ship a laptop in this state, and I will never order hardware from them again.
 If System76 is not going to guarantee a decent Linux experience, what is the point?

-For the perpetually curious, I collected various hardware info (dmesg, lspci, cpuinfo, etc) of the laptop in this file.
+I collected various hardware info (dmesg, lspci, cpuinfo, etc) of the laptop in this file.

 2013-08-30 – I shipped the Galago back to System 76.